top of page

 Standard Bathroom Vanity Sizes for Small Bathrooms

-Most vanities come in five standard widths.
+Most small bathroom vanities come in a few common widths.

 Here's your cheat sheet: